Bullers of Buchan

 Bullers of Buchan, engraving from 1755.
 Public Domain.

-Bullers of Buchan is a rather exceptional sea cave, or better a collapsed sea cave which now forms a natural bridge with a pothole behind.
+Bullers of Buchan is a rather exceptional sea cave, or better a collapsed sea cave which now forms a natural bridge with a daylight shaft behind.
 The place was named after the nearby village Bullers of Buchan, or probably the other way round.
-Some say Bullers is a Scots word meaning meaning rushing of water.
+Some say Bullers is a Scots word meaning rushing of water.
 Unfortunately this Celtic language is mostly spoken, as far as we understood there is no glossary, and so there is no way to know if this is the case.
 The term was interpreted to be derived from the French bouillir, meaning to boil.
 So probably the "boiling" water in the pot during stormy weather gave the place actually its name.
 And after centuries the locals used the word and are now convinced it is a Scots word.

 There are numerous other arches along the coast, which are quite impressive, but not as special as this one, so they are not listed separately.
 The closest are The Camels’s Back with the Bow of Pitwartlachie arch, and the Rock of Dunbuy with the Arch of Dunbuy.
 This second one is a little different as it is above the sea.